Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Sorrow of France

-At its peak, 1,500 cars were set ablaze each night, according to Interior Ministry data.
+At its peak, 1,500 cars were set alight each night, according to Interior Ministry data.
 Even on a “quiet” Sunday, the number of vandalized vehicles was in the hundreds.
 An estimated 500 buildings were set ablaze on Thursday night.

-Initial estimates from insurance companies suggest the damage could be as high as €100 million.
+Initial estimates from insurance companies suggest the damage could be as high as 100 million euros.
 But the final bill will of course be much higher.
 Shops were closed all weekend, including along the Champs-Élysées.

 Nighttime curfews and travel restrictions will take a heavy toll on the restaurant business, and in many countries, including the UK, governments have issued travel advisories warning tourists about visiting France during the peak summer season.